Raising Ducks for Eggs: 6 Best Breeds

 Selbe/Flickr

 This lovely lightweight duck, typically black and white but also found in blue-and-white, lays as many as 290 eggs per year.
 If striking egg colors are something you desire, the Magpie won’t disappoint: Its eggs range in color from white and cream to blue and green.
-Magpies tend to be quieter than other duck breeds, offering peace for those that might not enjoy the constant sound of quacking ducks.
+Magpies tend to be quieter than other duck breeds, offering peace for those who might not enjoy the constant sound of quacking ducks.

 Subscribe now